wp-plugins/validated-field-for-acf/readme.txt

 * Tested up to WordPress 3.9.1

 = 1.2.1 =
-* Show \'Validation Failed\' message in header as needed.
+* Show 'Validation Failed' message in header as needed.
 * Mark form as dirty when input element values change.
 * Fix return of $message from field configuration to UI